 Officially, it is only known that the Nintendo Switch 2 will be announced by March 31, 2025 and that it will feature a backwards compatibility feature.
 However, the Japanese company has not yet given a time frame or a specific date for the release of the console.
 Industry insiders have assumed that production should have picked up speed long ago.
 A new rumor that appeared on the Famiboards could confirm this assumption.
 The user "LiC" had stated there that, according to a forwarded message, the chip manufacturer Nvidia had already delivered over 800.000 units of the T239 to one of Nintendo's contract manufacturers in September.

-The number of units mentioned is also interesting - "over 800.000".
-The scope of the alleged delivery and the period mentioned in September at least indicate that Nintendo may have already significantly increased production for the Nintendo Switch 2.
-This ultimately leads to the conclusion that the successor console could be about to be released.
-The last-mentioned announcement in January and the release around March 2025 would then be kept on time.
+The number of units mentioned is also interesting – “over 800.000”.
+The volume of the alleged delivery and the period mentioned in September at least indicate that Nintendo is planning to Nintendo Switch 2 may have already ramped up production significantly.
+This ultimately leads to the conclusion that the successor console could be close to being released.
+The last-mentioned announcement in January and the release around March 2025 would then be kept on schedule.

 Without an official announcement from Nintendo, the rumors of an imminent release seem rather implausible.
 Nvidia has not yet commented either.
 Many fans are now looking ahead to the Game Awards on December 12th and hope that Nintendo could use this event as a big stage for an announcement.